 Other animals are often used in therapy as well, but horses have become the most popular due to the immediate feedback they provide.
 They are also large and intimidating, which forces the person to both gain trust from the horse and also trust the animal not to hurt them.

-Equine therapy is a type of mental health treatment involving a horse or horses.
+Equine therapy is a type of behavioral health treatment involving a horse or horses.
 It is sometimes called equine-assisted therapy or EAT.
-This might seem like a strange way to treat mental health conditions like addiction, depression or anxiety, but it’s actually a very popular and common form of treatment.
-Many people in treatment for mental health conditions take part in equine therapy to find relief and empower themselves.
+This might seem like a strange way to treat behavioral health conditions like addiction, depression or anxiety, but it’s actually a very popular and common form of treatment.
+Many people in treatment for behavioral health conditions take part in equine- assisted therapy to find relief and empower themselves.

 The main benefit of working with horses is relationship-building skills.
 A horse is very sensitive to the person working with them, which means that interacting with them is similar to interacting with a person.
 Building trust with a horse takes some work.
 Equine therapy teaches the following skills:

 A key element to addiction recovery and mental treatment is building relationships and avoiding isolation.
 Isolation and the lack of healthy relationships is a good way to sink back into bad habits and relapse.
-Equine therapy helps both those in addiction and mental health treatment learn how to build better relationships and understand responsibility.
+Equine- assisted therapy helps both those in addiction and behavioral health treatment learn how to build better relationships and understand responsibility.

 Working with horses can involve a lot more than just riding, cleaning and grooming.
 The therapist in charge of the session will typically set goals for each outing.
 For example, one session might involve the patient successfully leading the horse from one spot to another, or putting a halter on the horse.
 They will then discuss with the therapist what ideas and thoughts they used to complete the task.